THE CLEAN WATER CHALLENGE

-Over 1.8 million people die every year from drinking contaminated water and 4 billion disease cases are reported each year causing a huge health and economic impact.
-Water sources are becoming scarce and being contaminated more and more not only with bacteria but also with chemical residues from households, agriculture and industry.
-Even in rich countries the public’s trust in tap water has been affected, creating yet another environmental problem due to the disposal of plastic bottles.
+Over 1.8 million people die every year from drinking contaminated water and 4 billion disease cases are reported causing a huge negative health and economic impact.
+Water sources are becoming scarce and being contaminated more and more not only with bacteria but also with chemical residues.
+Even in rich countries the public’s trust in tap water has been affected, increasing the consumption and disposal of plastic bottles.

-Imagine if you could get a portable tiny water filter that could be screwed into any plastic bottle which would allow you to safely drink any available water source, from the tap, from a stream, from a lake, from a water pond?
-Imagine what it would mean to get this filter for just $1?
+Imagine if you could get a portable tiny filter that could be screwed into any plastic bottle and allow you to safely drink water from the tap, from a stream, from a lake, from a water pond?
+Imagine if it would cost just $1?

-Designer whose offices are located in Paris.
-His nine years of study have allowed him to build a rational course at the interface between art and craft through the fine arts, industry, new technologies and new practices via Les Ateliers and finally through science at the Laussane Poly Technical Institute
+Guillian has built a rational course through the fine arts, industry and new technologies, teaching at Les Ateliers in Paris, and through science at the Laussane Poly Technical Institute

 Sign up for our mailing list and get news on the project and our future crowdfunding campaign!